clseibold/biomebound/docs/design.md

 * Genre: Survival Strategy Colony-management Simulation.
 * Game loop uses 1-second ticks, and all simulations are based on their number of ticks.
-  * Simulations can be sped-up by decreasing the tick duration.
 * When first starting, should be able to do a lot that will affect later game in different ways.
 But after the first few real-time days, the time it takes to do stuff should lengthen a little bit until it becomes consistent.
 This allows new players to have something to do when just starting out.
 The further along a player is, the more things they will be managing in general, so longer wait times won't matter nearly as much.
 Additionally, the cycle times of each production should be staggered.
 * 1 real-time day = ~4 in-game days (igd)
 * 1 tile on world map is 10 square kilometers